WPChill/download-monitor/readme.txt

 For older versions of wordpress use the older Download Monitor version 2.2.3 which is available from http://wordpress.org/extend/plugins/download-monitor/download/ (tested and working in Wordpress 2.0 and 2.3).

-Plugin contains filetype icons from the Fugue Icon Pack by Yusuke Kamiyamane (http://pinvoke.com).
+Plugin contains filetype icons from the Fugue Icon Pack by Yusuke Kamiyamane.

 = Features =